Rajatsingh64/fraud_transaction_detection/README.md

 ```
 ## Deployment Guide

-### **Streamlit App Deployment on EC2 using Docker and GitHub Actions**
+### **App Deployment on EC2 using Docker and GitHub Actions**

-This guide provides step-by-step commands to deploy a Streamlit app on an EC2 instance using Docker, with automatic deployment through GitHub Actions.
+This guide provides step-by-step commands to deploy a Flask app on an EC2 instance using Docker, with automatic deployment through GitHub Actions.

 #### Commands for EC2 Setup and Deployment